Tauvic/Technology-at-school/Robots/Makeblock/readme.md

 <img align="right" height="200" src="./images/MeLineFollowerSensor_2.png">

 * Goal: Provide an easy to use robot platform to schools for teaching technology, programming and robotics.
-* Aproach: Use the Makeblock mBot robot, add a user friendly interface and make it move reliable and semi-autonomous.
+* Aproach: Improve the Makeblock mBot robot: add a user friendly interface and make it move reliable and semi-autonomous.

 # Getting started